How Do You Modify A Child Support Order?

 Can You Change A Child Support Order in California?

-After a divorce involving children, child support usually represents a substantial regular expense.
-Formulaic in nature, once in place, these court-ordered payments can be tough to change.
-But you can, however, modify child support orders.
-At least in theory if not always in practice.
+After a divorce involving children, child support usually represents a substantial, regular expense.
+Once in place, these court-ordered payments are formulaic and can be tough to change.
+However, you can modify child support orders.
+At least in theor,y if not always in practice.

 It’s important to know that changes in your income can affect your support obligation, especially during tough economic times.

-A common child support mistake for parents who have lost their job or taken a pay cut is to not ask for a reduction in their payments.
-By simply making all parties aware of a change, a conversation can be started to modify child support payments.
+A typical child support mistake for parents who have lost their jobs or taken a pay cut is not asking for a reduction in their payments.
+By simply notifying all parties of a change, a conversation can begin to modify child support payments.

 How Do You Modify A Child Support Order?

-Like most orders the court issues, it’s not easy to change these.
+Like most court orders, it’s not easy to change these.
 Judges are often reluctant to change child support orders already in effect.
 But as we said, there is a process to modify child support.

 Child support is designed to cover all the expenses of raising and caring for children.
-The court takes into account a number of factors when calculating the amount.
-The formula considers the need, the individual incomes of the parents, the division of parenting time, and more.
+The court considers several factors when calculating the amount.
+The formula determines the need, the parents’ individual incomes, the division of parenting time, and more.

 To gain a reduction, you must file a motion requesting a decrease based on the substantial change of circumstances with the court.